35 DAYS OVERLAND EXPEDITION TO CENTRAL AFRICA - FEB 2023

-Can a month-long trip to Africa concentrate many of the continent's highlights?
-The answer is yes! here you have it!
+Is it possible for a month-long trip to Africa to focus on many of the continent's highlights?
+The answer is yes.
+We want to tell you about it!

-In this complete and pioneering adventure expedition through some of Africa's most unknown and attractive countries, you'll discover a variety of landscapes, cultures, and wildlife truly out of the ordinary.
+In this complete and groundbreaking adventure expedition, through some of the most unknown, and at the same time, most attractive countries in Africa, you will discover a variety of impressive landscapes, cultures, and wildlife

 For three days we will explore the incredible rock formations of Ennedi.
-Imposing stone arches, deep gorges such as the Archei Guelta, rock labyrinths and some of the rock art that many of its caves hide, will be some of the wonders we can visit in Ennedi.
 We will also see the camel caravans guided by the Toubou nomads.

 Zakouma National Park

-We will spend two full days in one of the most remote reserves in Africa.
+We will spend 3 days in one of the most remote reserves in Africa.

 Zakouma Nationa Park (visit our blog about Zakouma) has become a stimulating alternative for those looking for "sensations" different from others conventional safari in East or South Africa.
 In Zakouma National Park we can find large mammals in privacy, far from the crowds of other parks on the continent.

-We will enter the Congo jungle in search of lowland gorillas and forest elephants.
+We will go deep into the Congo jungle in search of the lowland gorillas and the forest elephants.